Guidelines for the Submission of Archaeological Collections and Records to the Center for Archaeological Studies Curatorial Facility

 3. Include provisions that a representative sample of all classes of cultural materials should be retained unless there is an overarching concern (e.g., health risk, repatriation of human burial remains to culturally affiliated groups, or impracticality of stabilization).

 4. Coordinated with and approved by CAS’s collections manager.

 Post-Field Curation Guidelines for the Submitting Archaeologist

-1. Please fill out, sign and submit a digital and a hard copy of our Request for Housing form.
+Please fill out, sign and submit a digital and a hard copy of our Request for Housing form.
 This form should be submitted and approved prior to the submission of the collection.
-CAS’s collections manager will check either “curation approved” or “curation denied” on the form and return a signed copy to the SA.
+CAS’s collections manager will check either “curation approved” or “curation denied” on the form and return a signed copy to the submitting archaeologist (SA).
 If approved, the signed and returned Request for Housing form will also act as the Provisional Housing Agreement.
-This document is the agreement that CAS will provide curation for the collection, assuming that our curation requirements are met.
+This document is the agreement that CAS will provide curation for the collection, assuming that all curation requirements are met.